Is this Added Sugar or Natural Sugar??

-You do this by checking the line under Total Carb that says Sugars.
-While perusing the label, be sure to also check the serving size and number of servings per container to ensure you are eating only one serving.
+You can find the Added Sugar content in the line under Total Carbohydrate that says Includes Xg Added Sugars.
+While perusing the label, be sure to also check the serving size and number of servings per container.
 The grams of sugar listed are for one serving and sometimes the servings per package may be more than one.

 Did you know there are over 56 different names for sugar?
 Become familiar with this list so you can easily recognize when sugar has been added to your food.